todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 #### Lean procedure

-* The tasks to be carried out by the developer should be clear, simple, and cause as little effort as possible
+* The tasks to be carried out by the developers should be clear, simple, and cause as little effort as possible
 * The potential complexity of the “backend tasks” should not be visible to the developer.
-The current status of the request shall be visible to the developer
+The current status of the request shall be visible to the developers

 #### Boundary conditions

 * Protect our employees and our business interests
 * Act in compliance with law as well as with internal and external regulations
 * Provide transparency to the decision makers on what and how much of the companies' code and IP will be affected by the publication
-* All the contributions shall be made with the “company”-email (similar for the GitHub activity) so that all contributions of the company can be identified easily
+* All the contributions shall be made with the “company” e-mail (similar for the GitHub activity) so that all contributions of the company can be identified easily
 * Respect the rules and customs of the OSS ecosystem and of the target OSS project

 ### Process for expressing company approval for contributions